 More you might like

-The role of counselling and self-care
+The Role of counselling and self care

-I Should Have Said Media may earn a commission after clicking links on this page at no additional cost to you.
+I Should Have Said Media will earn a commission after clicking links on this page at no additional cost to you.
 Learn more.

 When you are dealing with being called a pain in the ass by others and you find it stressful, consider getting support from a professional.
 Talking to a counselor is a great way to work through a challenging situation, and help you find some strategies to work through the person’s behaviour.